microsoft/finops-toolkit/docs-mslearn/toolkit/power-bi/help-me-choose.md

 _³ The Cost Management connector uses an old API version and doesn't include details for some features, like savings plans.
 Use exports or FinOps hubs for the latest version with all details._

 _⁴ EA billing scopes can be exported to any tenant today.
 Sign in to that tenant with an account that has access to the billing scope and target storage account to configure exports.
-Other scopes (subscriptions, management groups, and resource groups) and all Microsoft Customer Agreement (MCA) scopes are only supported in the tenant they exist in today.
-Supported using a "remote hubs" feature is in development._
+Subscriptions, resource groups, and Microsoft Customer Agreement (MCA) billing scopes are only supported in the tenant they exist in today but can be integrated using the FinOps hubs "remote hubs" feature that pushes data to a primary hub in another tenant._

 If you're unsure where to start, we recommend downloading the Power BI dashboards and connecting them to Cost Management exports in storage.
 You can explore reports and see how they work with your data.
 Alternatively, you can open the demo reports using the provided sample data.